emmanuelgonz/emmanuelgonz.github.io/_posts/2021-09-20-terminal-git-irods.md

 Learn how to leverage the terminal for GitHub version control and Integrated Rule-Oriented Data System (iRODS) data management!
 <!--more-->
+This tutorial is split into three parts:
+1. Part A: Terminal
+   * Set up a Linux workspace for scientific computing.
+2. Part B: GitHub
+   * Build a website to share this with employers, network connections, etc.
+3. Part C: iRODS
+   * Set up iRODS within your terminal and upload/download data.

 # Part A: Terminal

 Your terminal will look and act differently depending on your operating system (OS).
 Most scientific computing is done on [Linux](https://www.linux.org/), so that will be the focus of this tutorial.